People who are allosexual are those that experience sexual attraction to others.

 None of those assumptions are true.

-However, around 2011, people began campaigning against the use of “sexual” to describe people who aren’t asexual.
+But around 2011, people began campaigning against the use of “sexual” to describe people who aren’t asexual.

 People campaigned against the use of “sexual” to describe people who aren’t asexual for the following reasons:

 - Conflating sexual activity with sexual orientation.
 “Sexual” could imply that someone is sexually active.
-However, being allosexual and being sexually active are two different things.
+But being allosexual and being sexually active are two different things.
 Some allosexual people don’t have sex, and some asexual people do have sex.
 The label should concern your orientation, not your behavior.